DevMaverickMB/Milind-lab/README.md

-- 👋 Hi, I’m @Milind-lab
+- 👋 Hi, I’m @Milind Bhushan
 - 👀 I’m interested in Making new softwares
 - 🌱 I’m currently learning C++
 - 💞️ I’m looking to collaborate on any projects
-- 📫 How to reach me @milindbhushan007@gmail.com
+- 📫 Way to reach me @milindbhushan007@gmail.com

 <!---
 Milind-lab/Milind-lab is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.